 News — Home Fitness for Everyone

-The term ‘home sweet home’ may seem like a distant memory to those of you in isolation.
+The term ‘home sweet home’ may seem like a distant memory to those of you who have been at home for the past few months.
 But we believe in finding a positive from every negative.
-So, rather than sitting around feeling bored and wondering how you’re going to get through the next few weeks in lockdown, we think it’s time to get up, get moving and get that smile back on your face!
+So, rather than sitting around feeling bored and wondering what to do with yourself, we think it’s time to get up, get moving and get that smile back on your face!

 It’s a well-known fact that exercise increases your level of endorphins, which are natural mood lifters, and we could all do with this now more than ever!
 Your local gym might be shut, exercise classes cancelled and family walks put on hold, but that doesn’t mean you have to say goodbye to fitness, it just means you have to welcome it in a new light.

 We’ve put together a list of ideas to help you keep fit around the house.
 Whether you live alone, with a partner or with family, there are plenty of ideas to keep everyone active and happy over the coming weeks at home.

 1. Set yourself the daily challenge of walking up and down the stairs at least 10 times.
 Climbing stairs activates your core muscles in your legs, including hamstrings, quads, calves and gluts.
 As a result, your legs will become stronger and your movement will be enhanced.
 Walking up and down a flight of 10 to 12 stairs will burn between 2 to 5 calories, so do this 10 times and that’s 20-50 calories burned without having to make too much effort.
 If this seems like a boring workout, why not make it more fun by releasing your inner child and using your imagination.
 Will you be climbing a mountain?
 Walking up to the attic of a haunted mansion?
 Or ascending up the tallest building in the world?
 Whatever approach you choose to take, it’s a simple but effective workout that can be done daily.